balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 - Photon  TX2 NX
 - Spacely TX2
 - Jetson AGX Orin Devkit
+- Jetson Orin NX in Xavier NX Devkit NVMe (16GB RAM)

 Loading of custom device trees is not supported for the Jetson Xavier family of devices in balenaOS.
 U-Boot provides the complete set of functionality necessary for loading custom device-trees in balenaOS for the Jetson Nano and TX2 devices, and this bootloader is not supported by the Jetson AGX Xavier and Jetson Xavier NX BSP.
 The Jetson AGX Orin family of devices uses a new Tegra UEFI bootloader which allows balenaOS to load custom device-trees.

-To test a custom device tree on a Jetson Nano, TX2 or Jetson AGX Orin device, place your custom compiled device tree in the host operating system of your device, in the following path: /mnt/sysroot/active/current/boot/
+To test a custom device tree on a Jetson Nano, TX2 or Jetson AGX Orin or Orin NX device, place your custom compiled device tree in the host operating system of your device, in the following path: /mnt/sysroot/active/current/boot/
 After that, navigate to the `Device Configuration` tab in the balenaCloud dashboard, activate the following configuration with the description `Define the file name of the DTB to be used`, and specify the file name of the custom device tree.
 The value of this configuration should contain the file name only.
 After the change is applied, the device will automatically reboot and load the new device tree.

 After the custom device tree has been validated, it can be included in newer balenaOS images.
 For Jetson TX2 and Nano, open a pull request in the [balena Jetson device](https://github.com/balena-os/balena-jetson) repository following this [example commit](https://github.com/balena-os/balena-jetson/commit/3dbf9c96e5986c2138f318d1ee9f0d5c1a2fc3c8).
 For the Jetson AGX Orin, the PR should be opened in the [balena Jetson Orin](https://github.com/balena-os/balena-jetson-orin) repository.
 Once your PR is approved and merged, a new balenaOS image that includes your custom device tree will become available shortly.